-LEADERSHIP IN EUROPE
+M2 - LEADERSHIP IN EUROPE

 Length of module: 2 Hours

-Lecturer(s): Dr. Kamel Mnisri

 Student learning objectives: Explore and explain the concept of leadership and critically evaluate its impact on the well-being of the organization.
 Contrast European leadership with other regional leadership style

 Course/module content: The concept of Leadership over time

 Improving creativity in the workplace

 Situational leadership

-Teaching methods: Examples, exercices and videos will be used to create favourable and interactive working environment for successful learning.
+Teaching methods: Examples, exercises and videos will be used to create favorable and interactive working environment for successful learning.
 This gives students the opportunity to think, ask questions and discuss.

-Assessment: Individual assignement
+Assessment: Individual assignment

 Bibliography: Leadership in organization (Parry and Bryman, 2006)

-FRENCH CIVILIZATION Length of module: 2 Hours Lecturer(s): Dr. Bertrand Agostini Student learning objectives: Upon completion of the class, students should be aware of what the basic French institutions are and how modern France works.
-Course/module content: French Institutions: the president, the government, the parliament, the legal system, defence French society: Demography, Structure of household, religion, education, labor force, trade unions, social welfare, health.
+M2 - FRENCH CIVILIZATION Length of module: 2 Hours Student learning objectives: Upon completion of the class, students should be aware of what the basic French institutions are and how modern France works.
+Course/module content: French Institutions: the president, the government, the parliament, the legal system, defense French society: Demography, Structure of household, religion, education, labor force, trade unions, social welfare, health.
 Teaching methods: Class interaction Assessment: final exam (100%) based on topics covered in class Bibliography: Nadeau, Jean-Benoît and Barlow, Julie.
 Sixty Million Frenchmen Can't be Wrong.
 Naperville, Illinois: Sourcebooks, 2003 Caroll, Raymonde.
 Cultural Misunderstandings: The French-American Experience.
 Chicago, U of Chicago P, 1988.
 The Cambridge Companion to Modern French Culture.
 Ed.
 Nicholas Hewitt.
 Cambridge: Cambridge UP, 2003.